-Bundy (5-2) allowed six runs on eight hits and four walks while striking out just three batters over six innings during Thursday's loss to Detroit.
+Bundy (8-6) allowed three runs on five hits and four walks while striking out eight across seven innings to earn the win Saturday against the Rays.

 To instantly reveal our fantasy analysis of every player – including Dylan Bundy – simply subscribe now.

 |Today's Projections||Subscribe now to see Today's projected stats for Dylan Bundy|

 |Next 7 Days||Subscribe now to see our Next 7 Days projections for Dylan Bundy|

 |Rest Of Season||Subscribe now to see our Rest Of Season projections for Dylan Bundy|